 Title: Program Manager

-Type of employment: full-time / hybrid
+Type of employment: full-time

-Location: Los Angeles, CA or Princeton, NJ
+Location: Los Angeles, CA or Princeton, NJ / currently hybrid

 CHDI Foundation, Inc. is a privately-funded, not-for-profit, biomedical research organization that is exclusively dedicated to rapidly discovering and developing therapies that slow the progression of Huntington’s disease (HD).
 Our scientists work closely with a network of more than 600 researchers in academic and industrial laboratories around the world in the pursuit of these novel therapies, providing strategic scientific direction to ensure that our common goals remain in focus.
 This helps bridge the translational gap that often exists between academic and industrial research pursuits and that adds costly delays to therapy development.
 In its role as a collaborative enabler, CHDI seeks to bring the right partners together to identify and address critical scientific issues and move drug candidates to clinical evaluation as rapidly as possible.
 Our activities extend from exploratory biology to the identification and validation of therapeutic targets, and from drug discovery and development to clinical studies and trials.